guiherzog/vmsim/README.md

 # Virtual Memory Simulator using Paging and Clock Substitution

-**This is project developed for the Operating Systems subject at the Federal University of Rio de Janeiro done in the first semester of 2017.**
+**This project has been developed for the Operating Systems subject at the Federal University of Rio de Janeiro done in the first semester of 2017.**

 It is developed as a standalone application using **Electron**.
 Its main purpose is to illustrate the working of a virtual memory and explore a few common known algorithms for the handling of page faults.